 In addition to overexpressing your protein of interest, it is often informative to investigate a biological process in the absence of your protein.
-'Knockdown' of your protein in mammalian cells (E.g. HeLa cells) is often achieved using RNA interference (RNAi; see Dr Scadden's lectures).
+'Knockdown' of your protein in mammalian cells (e.g. HeLa cells) is often achieved using RNA interference (RNAi; see Dr Scadden's lectures).
 You therefore need to design or acquire some siRNAs (small interfering RNAs - see Dr Scadden's lectures) that are optimised to target the mRNA encoding your protein.
-There are numerous suppliers of siRNAs (E.g. Dharmacon, Sigma, Qiagen), and there are now a large number of 'pre-tested' siRNAs available to target many human mRNAs.
+There are numerous suppliers of siRNAs (e.g. Horizon (formerly Dharmacon), Sigma, Qiagen), and there are now many 'pre-tested' siRNAs available to target many human mRNAs.
 If an siRNA is not available, a custom siRNA can be designed using various websites that use suitable algorithms for siRNA design.

-For this exercise, you will use Dharmacon (http://dharmacon.gelifesciences.com/), which specialises in products related to gene expression, to obtain siRNAs to knockdown the protein interacting with ADAR1.
+For this exercise, you will use Horizon (https://horizondiscovery.com/), which provides specialist Dharmacon products related to gene expression, to obtain siRNAs to knockdown the protein interacting with ADARI.